Romanos IV Diogenes: Betrayal

 Andronikos stipulated that his life would be spared if he resigned the purple and retired into a monastery.
 Romanos agreed, and this agreement was ratified at Constantinople.
 However, John Doukas reneged on the agreement and sent men to ambush and have Romanos cruelly blinded on 29 June 1072 in Kotyaion.
 According to Attaleiates, the emperor was led away, pleading for mercy.
 Per Attaleiates, "when he arose, his eyes were drenched with blood, a pathetic and pitiable sight that made everyone who saw it cry uncontrollably."
 He was then sent into exile to Prote in the Sea of Marmara.
 Without medical assistance, his wound became infected, and he soon endured a painfully lingering death.
 The final insult was given a few days before his death, when Romanos received a letter from Michael Psellos, congratulating him on the loss of his eyes.
 He finally died, praying for the forgiveness of his sins, and his widow Eudokia was permitted to honor his remains with a magnificent funeral.
-"His enemies", wrote John Julius Norwich, "martyred a courageous and upright man."

 Family

-By his first wife, an unnamed daughter of Alusian of Bulgaria, Romanos IV Diogenes had at least one son:
+By his first wife, Anne, daughter of Alusian of Bulgaria, Romanos IV Diogenes had at least one son: